This post may contain affiliate links.

 Is This All My Dogs Really Need?

-And it's important to know that every dog is different and some dogs need additional supplementation.
-This is something that a holistic veterinarian experienced in raw feeding can guide you on AND it's something that many raw feeders figure out as they learn more about their dogs and raw feeding.
-For example, Sydney has joint issues as a result of a past injury and she gets a supplement called Canine System Saver and golden paste four days a week.
-Rodrigo has gut issues and gets a pancreas supplement 6 days a week.
+I've learned that it's important to know that every dog is different and some dogs need additional supplementation.
+This is something that an integrative veterinarian experienced in raw feeding can guide you on, AND it's something that many raw feeders figure out as they learn more about their dogs and raw feeding.

 While raw feeding can be intimidating and overwhelming, it's amazing how quickly you learn what your dog needs.